-- (3) URCA may launch investigations on its own initiative as well as investigate Code Complaints.
-The procedures in a Code Complaint-led investigation and an URCA-initiated investigation are the same. - (4) Any person or undertaking who considers that a Licensee has failed to comply with the standards under section 53 of the Communications Act as reflected in the provisions of this Code may make or refer a Code Complaint under this Part of this Code.

-- (5) In order to effect the timely resolution of Code Complaints, complainants should first follow the complaints submission procedure in Clause 10.2 of this Code before referring or making a complaint to URCA. - (6) Where a complainant submits a Code Complaint: - (a) solely to URCA but not to the Licensee, URCA will not consider the complaint but will instead direct the complainant to refer the complaint to the Licensee in order to allow the Licensee an opportunity to first resolve the complaint itself under the procedures in this Part of the Code; - (b) simultaneously to the Licensee and to URCA, URCA will not consider the complaint until the Licensee has first had an opportunity to resolve the complaint itself under the procedures in this Part of the Code. - (7) Where a complainant has previously complained directly to the Licensee, the complainant should wait to see if he/she is satisfied with the Licensee's response (in accordance with the complaints procedures in Clauses 10.6 and 10.7 of this Code) before referring the complaint to URCA. - (8) If a complainant is not satisfied with the Licensee's response to the Code Complaint as required by Clause 10.7 of this Code, the complainant may refer his/her complaint to URCA (accompanied by the Licensee's response) and should do so as soon as possible, and in any event within twenty-one (21) calendar days of the Licensee's final response or determination. - (9) If the complainant has not received a response to, or a determination of, his/her Code Complaint from the Licensee within the relevant timeframes set out in Clause 10.6 of this Code, the complainant should submit the complaint to URCA within twenty-one (21) calendar days of the timeframes fixed by the procedures in Clause 10.6 of this Code for the Licensee to provide a response or determination of the Code Complaint. - (10) Ordinarily, URCA will not accept a complaint which is made after the deadlines in Clause 10.9(8) or Clause 10.9(9) of this Code.
+- (1) URCA may launch investigations on its own initiative as well as investigate Code Complaints. - (2) Any person or undertaking who considers that a Licensee has failed to comply with the standards under section 53 of the Communications Act as reflected in the provisions of this Code may make or refer a Code Complaint under this Part of this Code. - (3) In order to effect the timely resolution of Code Complaints, complainants should first consider the complaints submission procedure as outlined in Clauses 10.9(3) and 10.9(4) of this Code before referring or making a complaint to URCA. - (4) Where a complainant has previously submitted a personal complaint to the Licensee, the complainant should wait to see if he/she is satisfied with the Licensee's response before referring the complaint to URCA. - (5) If a complainant is not satisfied with the Licensee's response to the Revised Code Complaint the complainant may refer his/her complaint to URCA (accompanied by the Licensee's response) and should do so as soon as possible, and in any event within twenty-one(21) calendar days of the Licensee's final response or determination. - (6) If the complainant has not received a response to, or a determination of, his/her Code Complaint from the Licensee within the relevant timeframes set out in Clause 10.6 of this Code, the complainant should submit the complaint to URCA within twenty-one (21) calendar days of the timeframes fixed by the procedures in Clause 10.6 of this Code for the Licensee to provide a response or determination of the Revised Code Complaint. - (7) Ordinarily, URCA will not accept a complaint which is made after the deadlines in Clause 10.10 (5) or Clause 10.10(6) of this Code.
 Where a complaint is submitted to URCA later than the twenty-one (21) calendar days specified in these Clauses, the complainant should explain why the complaint was not submitted earlier.
-URCA will then consider all relevant factors (including the complainant's explanation for the delay in submitting the complaint and the limited time periods during which broadcasters are required to keep recordings) in deciding whether or not URCA should investigate the complaint despite the delay in its submission. - (11) All Code Complaints made or referred to URCA should include sufficient detail about the content that is the subject of the complaint.
-Specifically, complaints should include:
+URCA will then consider all relevant factors (including the complainant's explanation for the delay in submitting the complaint and the limited time periods during which broadcasters are required to keep recordings) in deciding whether or not URCA should investigate the complaint despite the delay in its submission.

-- (a) the name/title of the programme or advertisement complained about; - (b) the date and time of the programme or advertisement; - (c) the television channel or radio station on which it was broadcast; - (d) the nature of the complaint and (where possible) the particular parts of the programme or advertisement complained about; - (e) the complainant's full contact details (including e-mail address where appropriate); and - (f) the date when the complainant submitted a Code Complaint to the relevant Licensee; and - (g) a copy of the Licensee's response (if any) and the complainant's reasons for dissatisfaction with this response.
+- (8) All Code Complaints made or referred to URCA should include sufficient detail about the content that is the subject of the complaint.
+Specifically, complaints should include: - (a) the name/title of the programme or advertisement complained about; - (b) the date and time of the programme or advertisement; - (c) the television channel or radio station on which it was broadcast; - (d) the nature of the complaint and (where possible) the particular parts of the programme or advertisement complained about; - (e) the complainant's full contact details (including e-mail address where appropriate); and - (f) the date when the complainant submitted a Code Complaint to the relevant Licensee; and - (g) a copy of the Licensee's response (if any) and the complainant's reasons for dissatisfaction with this response.